DirsanA/DirsanA/README.md

 ## 🔥 Experience
 - MERN Stack Developer | Incubation | Wolkite University Computer Programming Club (WKUCPC)
-- Co-founder of WKUCPC | Competitive Programming, Web Development & Self Improvement
+- Co-founder of WKUCPC | Competitive Programming, Web Development & Self-Improvement
 - Developed a Virtual Internship Platform for Wolkite University using the MERN stack
+- Worked remotely as an intern for Awura Internship Technology
+- Completed an onsite internship as a software engineering student at Alyah Software

 ## 🛠️ I Code With
 <div align="left">